Yuyz0112/syncit/docs/design.md

 ## Screen Sharing

-The fundamental of Syncit's screen sharing is serializing the view of a web page into a snapshot at the source, continuously observe the mutations that can change the view and put them into an op-log.
+The fundamental function of Syncit's screen sharing is to serialize the view of a web page into a snapshot at the source, continuously observe the mutations that can change the view and put them into an op-log.

 The source will transfer the snapshot and op-log to the target.
-The target simply rebuilds the snapshot and 'cast' the mutations in the op-log which will make the view at the target side looks the same as the source side.
+The target simply rebuilds the snapshot and 'casts' the mutations in the op-log, which will make the view at the target side look the same as the source side.

 Some further details about [observe](https://github.com/rrweb-io/rrweb/blob/master/docs/observer.md), [serialize](https://github.com/rrweb-io/rrweb/blob/master/docs/serialization.md)、[replay](https://github.com/rrweb-io/rrweb/blob/master/docs/replay.md) and [sandbox](https://github.com/rrweb-io/rrweb/blob/master/docs/sandbox.md) can be found in rrweb's design docs.

-On the base of this, Syncit implement the buffer and transporter components to support the live screen sharing.
-The architect looks like this:
+Further more, Syncit implements the buffer and transporter components to support the live screen sharing.
+The architect is shown below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/13651389/79969241-ca8dc800-84c3-11ea-9090-82e239382d8b.png">